sravivarmanvce/icsget/pages/callforpapers.md

 - Recyclable and Biodegradable Materials
 - Nanomaterials for Therapeutics and Diagnostics

-**Track 5: Nanotechnology Innovations in Energy, Environment, and Healthcare**
+**Track 5: AI and Machine Learning Innovations in Energy, Environment, and Healthcare**
-- Nanotechnology for Solar Energy Harvesting
+- AI and ML Applications in Smart Energy Systems
-- Nanocatalysts for Sustainable Chemical Processes
+- Intelligent Environmental Monitoring and Sustainability Solutions
-- Environmental Impact and Safety of Nanomaterials
+- Machine Learning in Healthcare and Biomedical Engineering
-- Nanostructured Materials for Advanced Health Diagnostics
+- Data-Driven Decision Support Systems and Optimization Models
-- Nanotechnology for Thermal Management
+- Ethical AI, Privacy, and Responsible Innovation in Critical Sectors

 Papers undergo a single-blind review process, by experts drawn from reputed organizations, across the world.
 Nontrivial, unpublished and original contributions will only be considered for the conference.
 The conference will have main papers, presentations, and poster presentations for short papers.
 All accepted and registered (presented) papers is planned to publish in the proceedings of **"E3S Web of Conferences”**.